RingCentral-Pro-Services/ivrorchestrator-docs/docs/ivr/ivr-datatable.md

 ### Pagination Options
 Quickly traverse between all of the pages in the datatable by clicking on a page number or by clicking the pagination buttons displayed to the left and right of the page numbers:

+* Click on a page number to visit that page
 * ![Previous Page Icon](../assets/back.svg "Previous Page Icon") previous page
 * ![Next Page Icon](../assets/next.svg "Next Page Icon") next page